 Actions you can take:

 Partial payments happen.
-Read your contract carefully before signing, and we encourage you to reach out to your Project Manager early on.
-Remember that there are no fees for terminating your subscription if this program is not for you right now.
-If your contract is terminated, you may re-enroll in the program when you are ready.
+Read your contract carefully before signing, and we encourage you to reach out to your project manager early on.
+You can choose to terminate your subscription if the program is not for you right now; many projects—but not all—do not charge a fee for terminations.
+Please refer to your contract terms to check if a fee may be incurred.
+If your contract is terminated, you may re-enroll in the program at a later date.